 Unusual triplet variant, from Metal Gear Solid - Solid and Liquid Snakes are extremely diametrically opposed; reserved, guilty Solid lacks his brother's ambitious, manipulative nature, and passionate, vengeful Liquid lacks his brother's wisdom and emotional clarity.
 This is complicated by the arrival of the third triplet, the calculating, focused Solidus, who considers himself a 'perfect balance' of his brothers' traits - he's wise and manipulative at once.

-Hisui and Kohak in Tales Of Hearts.
-The elder is Hot Blooded and impulsive and rude, and even his speech is crass; his sister is soft-spoken and polite.
+Hisui and Kohak in Tales of Hearts.
+The elder is Hot-Blooded and impulsive and rude, and his speech is crass; his sister is soft-spoken and polite.
 There's also Croaseraph, who is an aggressive Dual WieldingGlass Cannon who wants to Destroy All Humans!, and his brother Crinoseraph, a stoic, defensive spellcaster with two shields who's maintained his loyalty to his master.

-DanteandVergil embody this trope, and just about every other antagonistic sibling relationship ever created.
+DanteandVergil embody this trope, and every other antagonistic sibling relationship ever created.

 In Apollo Justice: Ace Attorney, Kristoph Gavin is a cool, businesslike defense attorney while his brother Klavier is a wild, extroverted prosecutor.
 Futhermore, Kristoph is evil and Klavier is good.